 Please feel free to post any ask-the-doctor type questions here in the comments section and I’d be happy to try to answer them.
 And be sure to check out all the videos on juice, particularly Phytochemicals: The nutrition facts missing from the label.

-For some context, please check out my associated blog post: Alzheimer's Disease: Up to half of cases potentially preventable.
+For some context, please check out my associated blog posts: Alzheimer's Disease: Up to half of cases potentially preventable, Apple Peels Turn On Anticancer Genes, and The Science of Acai Berries